 In a year of restaurant failures and falls, few have maintained their steady climb to greatness.
-Offering a unique dining experience with spectacular food and service, New York’s Hill Country Barbeque Market is one of those few who have continued their ascention without interruption.
+Offering a unique dining experience with spectacular food and service, New York’s Hill Country is one of those few who have continued their ascension without interruption.

 Sticking with hearty BBQ favorites and all the fixin’s, Hill Country has become a popular destination for celebrities and locals alike.
 As COO and Operating Partner, John Shaw has been imperative to that growth.
 With his original start in film, Shaw has developed a solid background in the restaurant industry, working previously with restaurateur Danny Meyer and the Union Square Hospitality Group, among others, before joining CEO Marc Glosserman in the launch of Hill Country in 2007.